Debt solutions for car loan debt

-If you filed for bankruptcy or consumer proposal and financed or leased your car, we can help you keep your car as long as you are current with your car payment.
+If you have filed for bankruptcy or a consumer proposal and you have outstanding finance or a lease agreement on your car, we can help you keep your car as long as your car payments are up-to-date.

-A Licensed Insolvency Trustee (formally Trustee in Bankruptcy) can take a look at your budget and determine whether there are enough funds to continue to support your car loan.
-If you cannot maintain lease or financing payments, you may want to return the car to the lender and look for a less expensive alternative.
+A Licensed Insolvency Trustee (or what was formerly called a Trustee in Bankruptcy) can take a look at your budget and determine whether you have enough funds to continue to service your car loan.
+If you cannot keep up with lease or financing payments, you may want to consider returning the car to the lender and looking for a less expensive alternative.

-At the date of a bankruptcy or a consumer proposal, you have two options with a car that is leased or financed:
+At the date when you enter into bankruptcy or a consumer proposal, you have two options with a car that is leased or financed.
+You can:

-Motor vehicles are exempt up to $5,650.
+Motor vehicles worth less than $5,650 cannot be made the subject of an agreement to continue making finance payments.
 The trustee uses the black book to establish the value of the motor vehicle.
-If the value of the motor vehicle is $5,650 more than your loan, you can make arrangements with your trustee to buy back the car.
+If its value is $5,650 more than your loan, you can make arrangements with your trustee to buy back the car.